Difference-in-Differences with Multiple Time Periods: Introduction

+We also note that \cite{Athey2018} considers a staggered treatment adoption setup similar to ours.
+However, the starting point of \cite{Athey2018} is an assumption that the treatment adoption date is fully randomized which is stronger than our parallel trends assumptions.
+We also note that \cite{Athey2018} abstracts away from the important role played by covariates in the DiD analysis and does not consider aggregation schemes to summarize treatment effect heterogeneity like we do.
+On the other hand, we stress that the main focus of their paper is on providing design-based inference procedures for staggered DiD setups with random treatment dates.
+Their design-based inference procedures complement our sampling-based inference procedures.

-The remainder of this article is organized as follows.
+\textbf{Organization of the paper: }The remainder of this article is organized as follows.
 Section 2 presents our main identification results.
-We discuss estimation and inference procedures for the treatment effects of interest in Section 3.
-Section 4 describes our pre-tests for the credibility of the conditional parallel trends assumption.
+We discuss our different aggregation schemes in Section 3.
+Estimation and inference procedures for the treatment effects of interest are presented in Section 4.
 We revisit the effect of minimum wage on employment in Section 5.
 Section 6 concludes.
-Proofs as well as additional methodological results are reported in the Supplementary Appendix.
+Proofs as well as additional methodological results are reported in the Appendix.
+In the Supplementary Appendix, we present proofs for the results when only repeated cross-sections data is available, provide additional details about the empirical application, and present a small scale Monte Carlo simulation to illustrate the finite sample properties of our proposed estimators.\footnote{Supplementary Appendix is available at \url{https://pedrohcgs.github.io/files/Callaway_SantAnna_2020_supp.pdf}.}